 To make it easy to start walking and to keep at it, try the following tips:

-Remember that the journey of 10,000 steps begins with a single step.
+Remember that your fitness and health journey begins with taking the first step.
 What are you waiting for?

 Why not sign up for the